snktagarwal/Versioning-file-system/README.txt

 RVFS
 ----

-A versioning file system in the userland developed by RK Hall.
+A versioning file system in the userspace developed by RK Hall for OpenSoft 2011, IIT Kharagpur.